+Admission is competitive and enrollment is limited.
+Minimum academic requirements are often far exceeded by most of the applicants and a strong academic record by itself is not enough to ensure acceptance.
+Applicants are advised to review the admissions requirements and experience profile recommendations well in advance of the deadline.
 Evidence of professional suitability, substantiated by letters of reference, is considered on an equal basis with your academic record.
-Most students who are admitted to the programme have considerable experience in leadership roles working with young people.
+Most students who are admitted to the program have considerable experience in leadership roles working with young people.

-To be considered for admission to the programme, you must satisfy three minimum academic requirements:
+To be considered for admission to the program, you must satisfy three minimum academic requirements:

-- You must hold a four-year (minimum 120 credit hours) bachelor’s degree from a recognized university or be a candidate for the degree in May.
+- A four-year (minimum 120 credit hours) bachelor’s degree from a recognized university or be a candidate for the degree in May.

-- You must be eligible for level 5 teacher certification with the New Brunswick Department of Education.
-This will require a four-year undergraduate degree of 120 credit hours.
-Applications must have either 30 credit hours as a major in a teachable subject area, or 24 credit hours in one major teachable subject area and 18 credit hours in another teachable subject area.
-Teachable majors and minors are listed at Required Teachables.
-They are required for New Brunswick teacher certification eligibility.
+- Eligibility for Level 5 teacher certification with the New Brunswick Department of Education through undergraduate coursework in teachable majors and minors.
+Applicants must have (a) 30 credit hours as a major in one teachable subject area, or (b) 24 credit hours in one major teachable subject area and 18 credit hours in another teachable subject area.
+See Required Teachables.

 Applicants who do not satisfy these minimum requirements are not considered further in the selection process.

 - Letter of intent

 Applications are accepted online via the Online Application Form.

 It is the applicant’s responsibility to make sure the application is complete and submitted by the deadline of January 15.